Household-Management-101.com

 This week we are focusing almost exclusively on Thanksgiving, since it actually happens this week.
 We'll continue with more Christmas preparations next week, and beyond.

-In addition, this week we will briefly focus on "Black Friday" for those of you brave enough to go out shopping the day after Thanksgiving.
+In addition, this week we will briefly focus on "Black Friday" for those who like looking for deals, focusing on mainly online deals again this year!

 Avoid Thanksgiving Stress With These Final Tasks